Department of Corrections - State of Maine

 A.R.
 Gould provides curriculum that meets state and national standards and is delivered by certified teachers.
 The school's goal is to provide curriculum that is relevant, engaging, and designed to prepare students for e-entry.

-The school works with in-house partners, Day One, Restorative Justice, mental health, and the volunteer office to enhance education opportunities for our students.
+The school works with in-house partners, Restorative Justice, on site Wellpath mental health and substance use clinicians and the volunteer office to enhance education opportunities for our students.
 AR Gould also partners with community programs to provide a variety of academic enrichment that meets the needs and wants of students.
+Community partners include MAMM, The Telling Room, Portland Pottery, Smooth Feather, Fellowship of Christian Athletes, Goodwill, Students Empowered to End Dependency, Youth Advocacy Programs and Ukeleles Heal The World.

 A.R.
 Gould focuses on individualized learning and meeting students where they are.
 The school is driven by student interests and needs.
 Training and professional development focus on providing students with unconditional positive regard and creating safe classroom spaces that encourage learning.
 This is further supported by training and professional development around trauma and its impact on teenage development and learning.
 Programming at A.R.
 Gould seeks to provide students rigorous academic opportunities and to foster and develop student interests.